TousifA07/eCommerce-sales-Analysis-Excel-Dashboard-/README.md

 - **Lay outing**- Aligning and resizing multiple dynamic charts and slicers without breaking the visual balance or overlapping elements
 -**Pivot Table**- Managing multiple pivot tables with shared data sources without breaking links or causing refresh conflicts
 - **User Experience Design**- Creating a visually appealing yet functional layout with clear navigation, tooltips, and slicers for interactivity.
+## 🔍 Dashboard Insights
+- **Sales & Profit Analysis**
+   - Identified monthly eCommerce sales and profit trends, helping identify peak performance periods and profitability shifts over time.
+ - **Sales-By States**
+   - overall sales are low and represents only a few states with strong or moderate sales performance.
+- **Month-Based Trends**
+   - Monthly sales & profit analysis revealed peak purchasing periods, ideal for planning campaigns and inventory.
+- **Category Segmentation**
+   - The Technology category contributes the most to both sales and profit.
+- **Profit Analysis**
+   - States with low sales that are negatively impacting overall profit.

+## ✅ Final Conclusion
+The Excel dashboard effectively visualizes key sales and profit insights for the eCommerce company, providing clear identification of areas for improvement.
+Equipped with intuitive filters and rich visuals, it enables better decision-making across marketing, operations, and product management.
+Overcoming challenges in data cleaning, calculated fields, and layout design was essential to deliver a performant and insightful final product.